blithefeng/nougat.nvim/lua/nougat/item/README.md

 For `bg` and `fg`, the special value `"bg"` / `"fg"` refers to the bar's default background / foreground color.

-If a `NougatItem` is passed, that item's highlight will be used instead.
+If a `NougatItem` is passed, that item's `hl` will be used instead.

 ### `content`